SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-point-library.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-- To add new data points: CREATE or ADMIN permission for permission type "Inventory"
+- To add a data point: CREATE or ADMIN permission for permission type "Inventory"
-- To delete data points: ADMIN permission for permission type "Inventory"
+- To delete a data point: ADMIN permission for permission type "Inventory"
-- To edit data points: ADMIN permission for permission type "Inventory"
+- To edit a data point: ADMIN permission for permission type "Inventory"
   {{< /c8y-admon-req >}}

 Data point properties are similar to paragraph formats in word processing applications.
 You do not want to format each paragraph individually.
 Instead you want to define a set of default formats and apply them to your paragraphs in your document.
 The data point library provides the same functionality for data points.
 It provides a number of default data point templates that can be easily applied to your data points from different devices.